api-platform/docs/laravel/index.md

 On top of that, some validation rules are automatically added based on the given JSON Schema.
 You can customize the set of rules inside the `constraints` option of a `QueryParameter`.

-API Platform comes with many several filters dedicated to Laravel, [check them out](filters.md)!
+API Platform comes with several filters dedicated to Laravel, [check them out](filters.md)!

 ## Write Operations Authorization and Validation